What You’ll Learn 🖥️

 Auto-scale

-Move the cursor to the axis scale.
-If you have reached the auto scale area, the cursor changes to the following appearance: A gray outlined box around the scale value indicates the selected channel.
-Press the left mouse button to activate auto-scaling for this channel or press the right mouse button to undo auto-scaling.
-The auto-scaling function always calculates the minimum and maximum value of the currently displayed signal and uses these values for scaling.
-The scaling will be only updated when you press the left mouse button!
+Auto-scaling: Move the cursor to the axis scale.
+When you're in the auto-scale zone, the cursor will change.
+Press the left mouse button to activate auto-scaling, or the right mouse button to deactivate it.
+Auto-scaling recalculates the min and max of the currently displayed signal and uses those values for scaling.
+Note: Scaling is updated only after you press the left mouse button.

 Additional auto-scale functions

-DewesoftX offers additional auto-scale functions when you press keys together with the left or right mouse button.
-It only works in the area left of the graph, where the scale is shown.
-Here are possible auto-scale shortcuts:
+DewesoftX also offers additional auto-scaling shortcuts when specific keys are pressed along with the left or right mouse button.
+These shortcuts only work in the scale area (to the left of the graph).
+The available shortcuts are:

 Shortcut | Auto-scale the selected channel |